ilanschnell/ironpkg/egginst/README.txt

     require special post install scripts if (Enstaller) easy_install installs them.

-  * the dependency resolution of remote repositories is kept very simple.
-    A single (bz2 compressed) file containing all packages and its dependencies is downloaded.
-The information contained in this file is used to determine which eggs need to be installed or updated.
-    This file eliminates the need to:
-      - download and search HTML files for egg locations
-      - keep .egg.info with dependency information alongside each .egg file

   * The install is much more direct and kept simple.
 This is probably the biggest difference to easy_install.